Henry-Saver20/MinecraftMods/README.md

 **Step 2.**
 Once you have installed the pack youre going to want to head to the mods folder inside of the pack.
-This can be done through the technic launcher by clicking on the settings.
+This can be done through the technic launcher by clicking on the modpack settings.

 **Step 3.**
 Install all the mods on this github page.